 Ave Maria University Graduation Rates for Full-Time Students

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Ave Maria University.

 Out of the 1,070 undergraduate students at Ave Maria University, 303 (about 28%) are considered first-time/full-time degree seekers.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Ave Maria University about graduation rates for other more appropriate groups of students.

-While Ave Maria University performs above average when it comes to the 37.6% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 42.1% is below the national average.
+While Ave Maria University performs above average when it comes to the 41.2% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 51.4% ranks it similar to the average college.

 Based on the caliber of first-time/full-time students that attend Ave Maria University we would expect an overall graduation rate of 59.8%.
 However, students are graduating at a rate that is 8.4% lower than that.
 Therefore, Ave Maria University is performing below average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.

 48.6% of students at Ave Maria University failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.

 - How many people drop out of college?